shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 * driver_script.py
 * solution.py

-driver_script.py imports the data, creates, compiles and trains the U-Net model, and analyses the performance of this model.
+driver_script.py imports the ISIC data, creates, compiles and trains the U-Net model, and analyses the performance of this model.

 solution.py contains the actual U-Net model used by driver_script.py.

+Both of these files are discusssed in detail below.

-The folder also contains the folder:
+The repository also contains the folder:
 * Images

 This folder contains a number of images relating to the training, predicting and analysing of the model.
 Many of these images are included in this README.md file.
+Feel free to view the images in this folder to explore more examples of the training data, predictions made and training history.

 ## solution.py
-This is the U-Net model.
+This file is used to create the U-Net model.
 It is implemented entirely in TensorFlow.
 This file does not need to be run.
 Instead, it is imported into driver_script.py

+This script includes a single function:
+* model

+This script has two dependencies:
+* tensorflow
+* tensorflow.keras.layers

+Below I have detailed each of the functions in this script, describing their purpose.

+**model**

+Creates the U-Net model using the structure specified.

 ## driver_script.py
 This is the driver script.
-This file:
-* imports the data.
-* manipulates the data into various datasets for training, validating and testing.
-* import the model from solution.py and compile this model.
-* train the model using the datasets.
-* makes and plots predictions using the model.
+This file imports the data, manipulates the data into various datasets for training, validating and testing, imports the model from solution.py and compiles this model, trains the model using the datasets, makes and plots predictions using the model.

-Includes a number of functions:
+This script includes a number of functions:
+* import_ISIC_data
+* process_path
+* decode_jpg
+* decode_png
+* analyse_training_history
+* display_predictions
-* import_ISIC_data()
+* display_data
-* process_path()
+* display
-* decode_jpg()
+* compute_dice_coefficients
-* decode_png()
+* dice_coefficient_loss
-* analyse_training_history()
+* dice_coefficient

+This script has a number of dependenciess:
-* display_predictions()
+* tensorflow
-* display_data()
+* matplotlib.pyplot
-* display()
+* math
-* compute_dice_coefficients()
+* glob
-* dice_coefficient_loss()
+* IPython.display.clear_output
-* dice_coefficient()
+* tensorflow.keras.backend

+Below I have detailed each of the functions in this script, describing their purpose.

 **import_ISIC_data**